 Modern includes a DAC (digital to analog converter) electronic component.
 The job of a DAC is to convert digital audio data into a low voltage signal that an amplifier can amplify.

 Analog components such as a tape deck or turntable don’t require a DAC – these already emit analog low-voltage signals.
-But digital audio devices such as smartphones, tablets, and iPods need both a DAC and a headphones amplifier to be able to hear sound through your pair of headphones.
+If you want to use headphones with devices like smartphones, tablets, and iPods, you need two things.
+The first is something called a DAC.
+The second is a headphones amplifier.
+Together, they make it possible to hear sound through your headphones.